 Fees: $29 per car and driver; $11 for each passenger to access the toll road

 Need a trail map?
 Visit Vermont State Parks

 Bingham Falls, Stowe

 I think Bingham Falls is one of the prettiest Vermont waterfalls.
-Does anyone want to disagree with me?
-Please leave me a comment – I’d love to check out some rival falls.
 Bingham Falls starts as a series of cascades through a narrow gorge of potholes.
 The main waterfall is a 30-foot cascade, plunging into a lovely round pool of frigid water.

 From the top of the falls you can either head upstream, where you’ll find several small swimming holes, or downstream for an unobstructed view of Bingham Falls.
 This is a busy trail during the summer and fall, especially on weekends.
 The rest of the year, you may just have the whole trail to yourself.